janhhhaviii/EchoAI/README.md

 # Group Conversation Summarizer

-This project aims to automatically summarize group conversations by identifying different speakers, segmenting the conversation, converting audio to text, and then using a Natural Language Processing (NLP) model to generate a summary.
+This project aims to automatically summarize group conversations by identifying speakers, segmenting the conversation, converting audio to text, and then using a Natural Language Processing (NLP) model to generate a actionable insights .

 ## Table of Contents
 - [Overview](#overview)